go-kratos/go-kratos.dev/src/content/docs/blades/index.md

 type ModelProvider interface {
     // Generate performs a complete generation request and returns the result at once.
 Suitable for scenarios where real-time feedback is not needed.
     Generate(context.Context, *ModelRequest, ...ModelOption) (*ModelResponse, error)
-    // NewStream initiates a streaming request.
-This method immediately returns a Streamable object, through which the caller can receive the generated content from the model step by step, suitable for building real-time, typewriter-effect conversation applications.
+    // NewStreaming initiates a streaming request.
+This method immediately returns a Generator object, through which the caller can receive the generated content from the model step by step, suitable for building real-time, typewriter-effect conversation applications.
-    NewStream(context.Context, *ModelRequest, ...ModelOption) (Streamable[*ModelResponse], error)
+    NewStreaming(context.Context, *ModelRequest, ...ModelOption) (Generator[*ModelResponse], error)
 }
 ```
 ![ModelProvider](../../../assets/images/model.png)

 ### Agent
 `Agent` is the core orchestrator in the `Blades` framework.
-As the highest-level `Runnable`, it integrates and orchestrates `ModelProvider`, `Tool`, `Memory`, and `Middleware` components to understand user intent and execute complex tasks.
+As the highest-level `Agent`, it integrates and orchestrates `ModelProvider`, `Tool`, `Memory`, and `Middleware` components to understand user intent and execute complex tasks.
 Its design allows for flexible configuration through `Option` functions, driving the behavior and capabilities of intelligent applications, and fulfilling core responsibilities such as task orchestration, context management, and instruction following.

 ### Flow
 The `flow` is designed to construct complex workflows and multi-step reasoning.
-Its core concept is to orchestrate multiple `Runnable` components, enabling the transfer of data and control flow, where the output of one `Runnable` can serve as the input for the next.
+Its core concept is to orchestrate multiple `Agent` components, enabling the transfer of data and control flow, where the output of one `Agent` can serve as the input for the next.
 This mechanism allows developers to flexibly combine components, build highly customized AI workflows, and achieve multi-step reasoning and complex data processing, making it a key enabler for implementing Agent-based decision-making processes.

 ### Tool
 `Tool` is a key component for extending the capabilities of an AI Agent, representing external functions or services that the Agent can call.
 Its design aims to empower the Agent with the ability to interact with the real world, perform specific actions, or obtain external information.
 Through a clear `InputSchema`, it guides the LLM to generate the correct call parameters and executes the actual logic through an internal `Handle` function, thereby encapsulating various external APIs, database queries, etc., into a form that the Agent can understand and invoke.